KiraboshiSys/go-sqs-worker/README.md

 ### Consumer Configuration

 - **WorkerQueueURL**: Required.
 The URL of the SQS queue where worker messages are stored.
+- **WorkerQueueARN**: Optional.
+The ARN of the SQS queue where worker messages are stored.
+This is required when enabling delayed retries via EventBridge Scheduler.
+- **SchedulerRoleARN**: Optional.
+The ARN of the IAM role used by EventBridge Scheduler.
+This is required when enabling delayed retries via EventBridge Scheduler.
+- **SchedulerTimeZone**: Optional.
+The time zone used by EventBridge Scheduler.
+This is required when enabling delayed retries via EventBridge Scheduler.
 - **DeadLetterQueueURL**: Optional.
 The URL of the Dead Letter Queue (DLQ) for messages that fail to process after the maximum number of retries.
 If not set, the DLQ is not used.
 - **RedisURL**: Optional.
 The URL of the Redis server for storing job processing status.
 This is particularly useful for